Andrew-S-Rosen/QMOF/README.md

 **Disclaimer**: Until the paper is officially published, please consider this database to be a work in progress.
 Minor changes should be expected.

-## Purpose of this GitHub Page
-The data underlying the QMOF database is hosted on Figshare and linked in the "Accessing the QMOF Database" subsection below.
-Nonetheless, this GitHub page serves several purposes:

-1. As detailed in the "Scripts and Tools" subsection below, this GitHub page includes supplementary files that can be used to carry out the machine learning analyses in the corresponding [QMOF database paper](https://doi.org/10.26434/chemrxiv.13147616).

-2. It allows for open, public discussions via the GitHub [Discussions](https://github.com/arosen93/QMOF/discussions) tab, where I welcome comments, suggestions, or other forms of open dialogue.
-Any issues can also be raised in the GitHub [Issues](https://github.com/arosen93/QMOF/issues) tracker.

-3. I will use the [Projects](https://github.com/arosen93/QMOF/projects) tab to share any planned updates to the database.

-4. If you have developed direct extensions, modifications, or subsets related to the QMOF database, I am more than happy to include a link to your work on this GitHub page so that all QMOF database resources can be linked to one another in a single place.

 ## Accessing the QMOF Database
 All versions of the QMOF database can be accessed on Figshare at the link below:
 <p align="center">